ycexiao/scikit-package/doc/source/getting-started.rst

 ===============

-.. include:: snippets/five-levels-table.rst
+.. include:: snippets/5-levels-table.rst

 - Are you here to start a new project?
-You can get started by creating a new lightweight Python project with ``scikit-package``.
-See :ref:`here <start-new-project-no-package>`.

-- Are you experienced with GitHub and you are interested in turning into an installable Python package to code available locally and also distribute to the public?
-See :ref:`here <start-new-project-package>`.
+    If you are **new** to programming in general, we recommend you start from Level 1-3 where you learn to reuse your scripts across files and folders.

+    If you have experience in developing scientic code in Python, we recommend you start from Level 4, where you learn to turn your porject into a lightweight Python package that can be installed locally.

-- Are you here to standardize your existing Python package to the ``scikit-package`` standard?
+- Are you here to migrate your existing Python package to the ``scikit-package`` standard?
 See :ref:`here <standardize-existing-project>`.